xbazzi/website/source/_blog/rvo.blade.md

 1       Lifetime::~Lifetime()
 ```

-I know what you're thinking.
 Yes, there is an `std::optional` parameterized constructor that takes in an `std::in_place`.
 Same thing goes for `std::expected`, `std::tuple`, `std::pair`, and probably other STL wrappers.

 ![std::optional constructors](/assets/img/optional_ctors.png)